Improving how we Evaluate Treatment Response in Oncology Research

 Q: How does irRECIST differ from RECIST 1.1?

-The irRECIST approach allows responses not typically observed in traditional systemic treatment to be identified and better documented.
+The irRECIST approach allows responses not typically observed in traditional systemic treatments to be identified and better documented.
 The guideline describes a standard approach to solid tumor measurement and definitions for objective change in tumor size which can be used not only in immunotherapy clinical trials.
 Where any new lesion seen with RECIST 1.1 defines a treatment failure with documented PD, irRECIST allows for a possible continuation and further evaluation taking new lesions and the whole tumor burden into consideration.

-Q. Can you tell us about the current findings outlined in the 2022 paper you contributed to?
+Q: Can you tell us about the current findings outlined in the 2022 paper you contributed to?

 Working with researchers from Merck Healthcare KGaA and renown clinical institutions we pooled data from 1765 patients with 12 types of advanced solid tumors treated with avelumab (an anti-programmed death ligand 1 (PD-L1) monoclonal antibody) monotherapy in the JAVELIN Solid Tumor and JAVELIN Merkel 200 trials, conducted a comparative analysis of tumor assessments by investigators according to RECIST 1.1 and irRECIST, and evaluated the correlation between progression-free survival (PFS), continued patient benefit and overall survival (OS).